PDF Cover

 Advancements in Imaging Technologies

 Significant technological progress is presently the driving force behind the expansion of the structural heart imaging market, notably within both the US and Germany, where rapid developments in cardiac CT, cardiac MRI and 3D ultrasound have restructured the industry, affecting firms which manufacture devices to hospital cath labs.
 Recent developments in cardiac imaging have led to the creation of high resolution images, the process of treatments is thus simplified by enabling doctors to plan in advance, whilst performing the procedure and following up after.
 This results in more complex treatments and the demand for better quality equipment.
-By 2030, structural heart imaging is forecast to provide a further 429 million dollars in revenue due to healthcare providers adopting image guided interventions and cardiovascular imaging suites.
+By 2030, structural heart imaging is forecast to provide a further $429 million in revenue due to healthcare providers adopting image guided interventions and cardiovascular imaging suites.
 This is set to make advanced imaging capabilities a main selling point for the suppliers and leading heart disorder clinics.

 02